arez/arez/README.md

  - activated
 (Is all this just dev tools?)

+* Consider removing Observer from the public API so instead just Disposable is returned from autorun.

 * Add @PreDispose and @PostDispose annotations that can be applied to methods that are called before and after a container is disposed.